-There are many different approaches to getting rid of smells.
-According to Matthew Hart, owner of AxleWise, the first thing you should try is “cleaning the upholstery first with baking soda, vinegar, or club soda mixed with a bit of dishwashing soap.
+- Baking soda: According to Matthew Hart, owner of AxleWise, the first thing you should try is “cleaning the upholstery first with baking soda, vinegar, or club soda mixed with a bit of dishwashing soap.
 I would then follow that by wiping down with a mixture of distilled white vinegar and fabric cleaner if possible.”

-Moldy smells in cars that happen when the air conditioner is running can be caused by mold buildup within the system.
-According to Fidel Lerma, business manager of EBA Automotive Repair, “This will likely require a repair shop to treat it with an anti-mildew cleaner.”
-Lerma goes on to say, “Rotting odors can be caused when mice get into the car when it is parked for a long time.
-Sometimes the rodents end up dying in the car, with a powerful stench that’s difficult to remove.
+- Taking apart the car: Fidel Lerma, business manager of EBA Automotive Repair, says that getting to the source of especially offensive odors can require more invasive methods.
+“Rotting odors can be caused when mice get into the car when it is parked for a long time,” he says.
+“Sometimes the rodents end up dying in the car, with a powerful stench that’s difficult to remove.
 The source has to be found, which may require serious detective work and even disassembling the dashboard, if necessary.”

 You may need to hire a professional to detect the source of some odors that could indicate mechanical problems.
-For example, Lerma says, “Rotten egg smells can be an indication of a failing catalytic converter.”
+For example, Lerma says that a rotten egg odor could indicate your catalytic converter is failing.
 If you’ve taken steps to deodorize your car, but a foul smell still lingers — or you only smell it when the vehicle is running — it’s time to take your car to a trusted mechanic.

 Talk to an automotive service professional if you smell an acrid odor, like something burning, which could point to problems with the electrical system.
 Also, the smell of hot rubber could mean a belt is wearing thin.